By Glen C. Strathy

 My feeling is that you should use these programs when they help, but don't let them dictate to you.
 Feel free to incorporate their advice into your own process, but remember it is your process and you're in charge of it.

-That said, there are one or two book writing software programs I hold in high regard.
+That said, there are a few book writing software programs I hold in high regard.
 These include...

 The most powerful structure and thematic tool for fiction writers.
 The only program that can tell you more about your story than you yourself know.